 There were also differences among different types of libraries in terms of health issues.
 For instance, when looking at telehealth access and harm reduction/overdose prevention there was a noticeable difference between how large/medium and small/tiny libraries responded.
-Among small/ tiny libraries, 32-35% identified telehealth access as a priority topic at their libraries, while only 19%-20% of large/medium said it was.
+32-35% of small/tiny libraries said telehealth access was a priority topic at their libraries, while only 19%-20% of large/medium said it was.
 In contrast, 15-16% of large/medium libraries said harm reduction & overdose prevention was a priority, while only 4% of tiny libraries said it was.

 A sizable number of libraries also indicated other priority topics, and those are presented below, based on the size of the population served.
-The following list contains responses as written to an open ended, "Other," question.